0x4007/pay.ubq.fi/docs/active-context.md

         *   Modified `hooks/use-permit-claiming.ts` to trigger placeholder `initiateCowSwap` after successful sequential claims and added state (`swapSubmissionStatus`) for UI feedback.
         *   Updated `PermitsTable.tsx` and `PermitRow.tsx` to display estimated amounts and quoting status.
         *   Updated `DashboardPage.tsx` to display estimated total value and swap submission status.
+    *   **Developer Leaderboard (2025-04-03):**
+        *   Created `hooks/use-leaderboard-data.ts` to fetch and aggregate permit data for all developers.
+        *   Modified `workers/permit-checker.worker.ts` to handle `FETCH_LEADERBOARD_DATA` message, query all permits, query associated users from the `users` table, combine the data, and return it without validation.
+Implemented a two-step query process to handle potential type issues with Supabase joins.
+        *   Created `components/developer-leaderboard.tsx` to display the ranked list of developers by total XP (permit amount), showing rank, avatar, username, and total XP.
+        *   Refactored `App.tsx` to use `react-router-dom`, adding routes for `/login`, `/` (Dashboard), and `/leaderboard`.
+Implemented `ProtectedRoute` and `AuthenticatedLayout` components for handling authentication and basic navigation.
 *   **Shared Types**:
     *   Added `ownerBalanceSufficient`, `permit2AllowanceSufficient`, `checkError` fields to `PermitData` for storing prerequisite check results.
     *   Added `estimatedAmountOut` (string) and `quoteError` (string | null) fields to `PermitData` for quote results.